How to Make Pie Crust Step by Step

 - Fans of crispier crusts use melted butter or oil for the fat, resulting in a mealier dough that bakes up as a fine-textured, crisp crust.

 Liquid: Ice water, fruit juices, egg yolks, sour cream, milk or cream add different flavors and textures to your pie crust.
+Some bakers like to use vodka as the liquid to prevent forming gluten.

 - When adding liquid to the flour and fat mixture, it should be ice-cold in order to keep the pieces of fat cool and separate.